benbalter/benbalter.github.com/_posts/2022-02-09-seven-things-a-corporate-chief-of-staff-does.md

 ---
-title: N things a corporate chief of staff does
+title: Seven things a corporate chief of staff does
 description:
 ---

 In order from most tactical/junior to most strategic/senior:

-## Manage the office of the CXO
+### 1. Manage the office of the CXO

 * Grow, scale, and run the business more effectively
 * Install, configure, monitor, upgrade, patch, and manage the organizational “operating system”